fromsomnia/wthrn-api/README.md

-# SoundCloud Slash Command for Mixmax
+# wthrn Slash Command for Mixmax

-This is an open source Mixmax Slash Command.
+This is an open source Mixmax Slash Command.<br>
-See <https://developer.mixmax.com/docs/overview-slash-commands> for more information about how to use this example code in Mixmax.
+See <https://developer.mixmax.com/docs/overview-slash-commands> for more information.

 ## What it should look like: